 Before we went to L.A. my mum had heard from a friend that Venice Beach was the place to go.
-Well fuck me sideways – it’s amazing.
+Well sod me sideways – it’s amazing.
 There’s so much character, atmosphere and fun to have on this beautiful stretch of beach.
 From the very flamboyant punks to the topless muscly men, Venice Beach is filled with everyone and anyone and they all seem to get on with each other in a beautiful way.
 I highly recommend going here over any other beach in L.A.
 Check out these music videos who have used Venice Beach as their location:

 Hollywood and Walk of Fame

-Los Angeles is so big that I don’t think I saw even half of the place but what I did see was good, however I don’t feel the need to return.
+Los Angeles is so big that I don’t think I saw even half of the place but what I did see was good, however, I don’t feel the need to return.
 You have to visit Venice beach, the Hollywood sign and the Walk of Fame; I’d also suggest exploring the Santa Monica Promenade but I would advise against going to Rodeo Drive.
 Unless you’ve got loads of money and are really boring.